GC-DRI/r_analysis_dri_2022/regression_warmup.md

         The BIC resolves this problem by introducing a penalty term for the number of parameters in the model.
 The penalty term is larger in BIC than in AIC.
-    -   When picking from several models, ones with
+    -   When picking from several models, the one with minimum BIC is preferred [reference](https://onlinelibrary.wiley.com/doi/pdf/10.1002/9781118856406.app5).
     -   Mathematical detail is [here](https://www.immagic.com/eLibrary/ARCHIVES/GENERAL/WIKIPEDI/W120607B.pdf).